gravitl/netmaker-docs/ee/ee-setup.rst

 Get a License
 =================================

 Visit `<https://dashboard.license.netmaker.io>`_ to get a license.
-After creating an account, you will be taken to the dashboard.
+When you first visit the site, You should be prompted to create an account.
+After you make one, You will get a free tier licence key.
+You will also recieve an email that contains this key along with your user ID.
+Your keys can be found by clicking on the license key tab on the dashboard.
+Your user id can be found by clicking on the user profile tab on the side menu.

 .. image:: images/ee-dashboard.png
    :width: 80%
    :alt: License Dashboard
    :align: center

-Choose which plan fits your needs.
+If you want to get a new key, You can click on the plans tab.
+You will be taken to a screen wich shows our plans we offer.
+The free tier is the one that is initially given when you create your account.
+You can upgrade to the paid tier on this page, or if you need more of an enterprise level plan, there is a button to contact us to set that up.

 .. image:: images/ee-plans.png
    :width: 80%